weecology/lab-manual/Distributed-python-computing-with-dask-on-hipergator..md

 A call to client should return some info on the CPU and memory of workers.
 Dask provides a great client to check out the worker.

-open up localhost:8787 to see dask dashboard.
+open up localhost:8787/status to see the dask dashboard.
+For worker

 ## Known Errors